Skip to main content

 Taormina Castle

-Taormina Castle, locally known as Castello di Taormina or Castello Saraceno, lies on a mount above the town of the same name, in the Messina province on the island of Sicily in Italy.
+Taormina Castle, locally known as Castello di Taormina or Castello Saraceno, sits on a hill above the town of the same name, in the Messina province on the island of Sicily, Italy.

-In 1078, the Norman count, Roger I of Sicily, conquered the town of Taormina from the Muslims.
-In 1134 the castle was used by the San Salvatore la Placa monastery.
+In 1078, the Norman Count Roger I of Sicily, captured Taormina from the Muslims.
+By 1134, the castle was used by the San Salvatore la Placa monastery.

 Gallery